 Financially, this is a very important time for you.
 The way you handle your money during the first few years after college will have significant, future ramifications, for better or worse.

 Let’s look at a few mistakes that college graduates make that set back their finances, sometimes for many years.

-- Dismissing budgeting.
 Most loathe the thought of budgeting.
 So they simply don’t do it.
 This is a mistake.
 A budget is your plan for achieving financial health.
 Budgets are strategic tools that you need to take advantage of.
-Without a plan or guide, things get chaotic quickly.
+Without a plan or guide, things get quickly chaotic.
 You spend more than you mean to.
 You give and save less than you intend to.
 And you future self regrets way more than they should.

 Congratulations on your graduation.
 Graduating from college is a significant accomplishment.

 As you enter your money-making years, avoid the common mistake of recent graduates.
 Pursue God’s design for you money.